 Banking Group Subsidiaries which are classified as institutions may adopt local remuneration policies based on the Banking Group's Remuneration Policy.
 As a general rule, the local remuneration policies of the Banking Group Subsidiaries shall not deviate from the rules and principles set forth in the Banking Group's Remuneration Policy, except to the extent required by local laws or regulatory requirements.
-Approval of the Supervisory Board of OTP Bank Plc. is the precondition of the application of the local remuneration policies deviating from the Banking Group's Remuneration Policy as a general rule, thereby ensuring consistency between the Banking Group's Remuneration Policy and local remuneration policies.
+Approval of the Supervisory Board of OTP Bank Plc. is the precondition of the application of the local remuneration policies deviating from the Banking Group's Remuneration policies deviating from the Banking Group's Remuneration Policy as a general rule, thereby ensuring consistency between the Banking Group's Remuneration Policy and local remuneration policies.